 IV.
 Verklaringen van het college

-Jurylid I ALMOST
+Jurylid I NEE

 Individuele juryverklaringen worden in het oorspronkelijke Engels weergegeven om de bewijsprecisie te behouden.